-“Latency reduction, higher bandwidth utilisation, and the ability to deploy such services very close to end users rather than in some distant cloud are crucial to the success of MEC services,” says Dirk Trossen, senior principal engineer at InterDigital.
+“Latency reduction, higher bandwidth utilization, and the ability to deploy such services very close to end-users rather than in some distant cloud are crucial to the success of MEC services,” says Dirk Trossen, senior principal engineer at InterDigital.

 If 5G is another piece of infrastructure for the city, what is it making possible?
-Virtual reality and augmented reality use cases are being developed, and a Li-Fi installation that utilises tech developed in Edinburgh to get high speed internet connectivity from LED lightbulbs is on the way, too.
+Virtual reality and augmented reality use cases are being developed, and a Li-Fi installation that utilizes tech developed in Edinburgh to get high-speed internet connectivity from LED lightbulbs is on the way, too.

 Immersive gaming and robotics projects are also on the agenda, plus large-scale deployments of high-speed infrastructure at Bristol City’s Ashton Gate stadium, delivered by Zeetta Networks, and a promised 5G city centre campus for the University of Bristol.